invalidname1911/my-app/WARP.md

 - Use pnpm for all install and run commands.
 - Because the build is configured to ignore ESLint and TypeScript errors, run pnpm lint and pnpm exec tsc --noEmit during development to catch issues early.
 - UI primitives under components/ui are shared building blocks.
 Favor composing them in higher-level components rather than duplicating styles.
+- Do not run pnpm dev server, let user run it.
+- Whenever you need to install packages, use context7 MCP to gather context first.